-The US government criticized Gen. Prayuth's military takeover last year and announced that cooperation between Thai and American authorities would be suspended in some areas until democratic rule is restored in the Kingdom.
+The US government has criticized Gen. Prayuth's military takeover and announced that cooperation between Thai and American authorities will be suspended in some areas until democratic rule is restored in the Kingdom.

 However, the two nations continue to work together on many other vital issues, Gen. Prayuth said today.

 "Regarding economics, they still trade with us.
 They still do military drills with us.
 They can separate these issues, but we still mix them together," Gen. Prayuth said.

 He added, "Today, many countries are trading with us normally.
 Some countries oppose us and disagree with us, but they still trade with us."

 Earlier today, Assistant Secretary of State for Asia-Pacific affairs Daniel Russel met separately with former Prime Minister Yingluck Shinawatra, who led the government toppled in the 22 May coup, and former Prime Minister Abhisit Vejjajiva, the leader of the opposition Democrat Party.

 Russel, the highest level US official to visit Thailand since the coup, also met with the current Thai Minister of Foreign Affairs, Gen. Thanasak Patimaprakorn.

 Russel said he discussed the political situation in Thailand with all three political figures, who reportedly expressed their commitments to achieving national reconciliation and securing the country's democratic future.

 "The fact is, and it's unfortunate, but our relationship with Thailand has been challenged by the military coup that removed a democratically elected government eight months ago," Russel said today after the three meetings.

 He stressed the United States would not be taking sides in Thai politics, but that the US government remains concerned about the junta’s continued use of martial law and restrictions on free speech and assembly.